 Heck, the dragon brothers’ song is the most pointless and annoying of them all!
 It tries to imitate Genie’s modern reference humour, but fails to understand WHY Genie could do this, because these two aren’t established as powerful keepers of time and space.

 The Animation may LOOK like Disney’s renowned style, but it’s missing the same top tier standards.
 I’m not saying it looks bad, because that would be unfairly harsh.
 It’s just that the animation is standard at best.
 Characters move with fluidity and have varied expressions, but they lack the intellectual pauses or humanistic details that makes Disney animation impressive.
 I’d say that the animation’s only praiseworthy aspect is it’s special effects; like fire, lava, fantastical plants, magic, etc.

 To Conclude, Quest for Camelot has always been one of my guilty pleasure films, but I’d say that a new viewing has made me appreciate what DOES work.
 If it distanced itself from Disney in a bid to find it’s own identity, and toned down the unnecessarily-intrusive comedy, then maybe it could have been a commercial success?
-And remembered more fondly by mainstream audiences?
-Because the more you try to make a film imitate a previous success, the more you clearly don’t understand how these hits required creative brainstorming.
+And perhaps be remembered more fondly by mainstream audiences?
+Because the more you try to make a film imitate a previous success, the more you clearly don’t understand that these hits came from original creative brainstorming.

 It’s Halloween in the Pickles household, so the adults have setup a haunted house for trick or treaters, and the babies don’t understand what’s going on!
 Angelica then boasts to the little tykes about getting Reptar bars, telling them that they won’t receive any, but Tommy realises that older kids are going into the haunted house, and are coming out screaming while holding Reptar bars, so he knows what to do!